Sign in to access your Salford customer account, or see our other accounts.

 Young people that have been permanently excluded from school may also access alternative provision.
 This will usually be arranged by the local authority and may include a permanent placement in a pupil referral unit.

-The local authority provides a dedicated support service to schools to help them arrange suitable alternative provision for their pupils in key stage 3 and 4.
+The local authority provides a dedicated support service to schools to help them arrange suitable alternative provision for their pupils.
+This is for both primary and secondary schools.

 Providers must provide significant evidence of ability to meet need to be accepted to deliver against one of these Lots, and there is no limit to the number of Lots a provider can apply for.